-Contributed by: Claire-Marie Darnand, Victorien Hémery, Benjamin Marthoz and Tom Storck, Stibbe
+Contributed by: Claire-Marie Darnand, Benjamin Marthoz, Victorien Hémery and Tom Storck, Stibbe (Luxembourg)

-Stibbe is an internationally oriented Benelux law firm with more than 375 lawyers.
-It handles complex legal challenges for clients both locally and cross-border, from its main offices in Amsterdam, Brussels and Luxembourg, together with its branch offices in London and New York.
-The ten-person real estate team handles a broad spectrum of issues, such as zoning and planning, building and construction, leases, corporate structuring, tax, real estate funds and financing.
-The firm's expertise also covers all acquisition, construction and development transactions, advising on drafting any type of contracts, financing, security, international disputes, assisting in technical expert proceedings, and industrial accidents and fires.
-Clients include leading property developers, financial institutions, institutional investors and private equity houses.
+Stibbe (Luxembourg) is an internationally oriented law firm.
+Stibbe can count on more than 375 lawyers handling complex legal challenges for clients, both locally and cross-border, from its main offices in Amsterdam, Brussels and Luxembourg, and branch offices in Dubai, London and New York.
+The Luxembourg-based Real Estate team handles a broad spectrum of issues, such as zoning and planning, building and construction, leases, corporate structuring, tax, real estate funds and financing.
+Its expertise also covers all acquisition, construction and development transactions, advising on drafting any type of contracts, financing, security, international disputes, assisting in technical expert proceedings, and industrial accidents and fires.
+Clients include property developers, financial institutions and institutional investors, such as Almacantar, Rothesay Life, Morgan Stanley Bank, Deutsche Bank, Caixabank and KKR.
+The firm would like to thank Johan Léonard (partner in the tax practice), Audrey Jarreton (counsel in the banking & finance practice) and François Bernard (senior associate in the corporate/M&A practice) for contributing to this guide.